mongodb/docs/source/core/replication.rst

 <replica-set-secondary-only-nodes>` for dedicated backups.

 The process of establishing a new replica set member can be resource intensive on existing nodes.
-As a result, deploy add new members to exisiting replica sets significantly before the existing nodes are saturated with the current demands.
+As a result, deploy new members to exisiting replica sets significantly before current demand saturates the existing members.

 .. note::

-   :term:`Journaling`, which is enabled by default on 64-bit versions of MongoDB after version 2.0, provides single-instance write durability.
+   :term:`Journaling`, provides single-instance
+   write durability.
 The journaling greatly improves the reliability and durability of a database.
-Unless journaling is enabled, if a MongoDB instance terminates ungracefully, up to 60 seconds of data can be lost, and the database can be left in an inconsistent state.
+Unless MongoDB runs with journaling, when a MongoDB instance terminates ungracefully, the database can loose up to 60 seconds of data, and the database may remain in an inconsistent state and unrecoverable state.

    **Use journaling**, however, do not forego proper replication because of journaling.

+   64-bit versions of MongoDB after version 2.0 have journaling enabled by default.

 Security
 ~~~~~~~~